VisLab/EEG-HDF5-Tools/c/README.md

 ##<a name="writing"></a>Writing Data
 **Note**: the HDF5 library expects data written to files to be contiguous blocks of memory.
 Because of this, explicitly malloc'd arrays should be used.
-While this is straight-forward with arrays, writing matrices invloves 'flattening' them and treating an array as a matrix.
+While this is straight-forward with arrays, writing matrices involves 'flattening' them and treating an array as a matrix.

 ###void write_int_array(hdf5_entry_t entry, const char \*name, const hsize_t \*dims, int \*data)